fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 assets all over the internet.
 Download assets from [here](assets.zip) and unpack them in a `data` folder in the root folder of your project.

-Let's start by creating a new scene, go to `File -> New Scene`.
+Let's start by creating a new scene.
+Run the editor and go to `File -> New Scene`.
 Since we're making 2D game, switch the editor camera mode to `Orthographic` at the right top corner of scene preview window.
 Now we need to populate the scene with some objects, we'll start by adding a simple ground block.
 Right click on `__ROOT__` of the scene in `World Viewer` and select `Add Child -> Physics2D -> Rigid Body`.
-This will create a rigid body for the future ground block, select the rigid body and set `Body Type` to `Static` in `Inspector`, by doing this we're telling the physics engine that our ground block should not move and be rock-solid.
+This will create a rigid body for the ground block, select the rigid body and set `Body Type` to `Static` in `Inspector`, by doing this we're telling the physics engine that our ground block should not move and be rock-solid.
 Every rigid body requires a collider, otherwise the physics engine will not know how to handle collisions, right click on the rigid body in `Inspector` and click `Add Child -> Physics2D -> Collider`.
 We've just added a new collider to the rigid